dm-medvedev/ray-marching/README.md

 3. Fractal «cabbage»  can be found in «Fractal_cabbage» folder together with code, executable file «program» and result picture «FRACTAL_s_AO.bmp» (for this scene ambient occlusion was applied).

-For more details read "task.pdf".
+For more details read «task.pdf».